rochelleterman/scrape-interwebz/README.md

 - HTML / CSS
 - Manipulating a webpage with Google DevTools
 - Webscraping with Beautiful Soup
-- Scraping javascript-heavy sites with Selenium
+- Scraping javascript-heavy sites and interactive sites with Selenium

 ### Requirements